Probabilistic Predictability of Stochastic Dynamical Systems: Simulation

-Driven by the stochastic noises, the same initial state evolves into totally different trajectories even they have the same SDS model.
-Fig. \ref{sim:traj} has simulated three possible state trajectories of $\Phi$, and Fig. \ref{sim:app} presents the finite-time prediction performance as the trajectory time horizon increasing.

-First, the approximation accuracy of the predictability exponent is verified to be of scale $O(\epsilon)$.
-As Fig. $\ref{sim:app}$ shows, all the curves of the decaying rate converge to the same red dotted line (which is the theoretical asymptotic prediction performance).
-Moreover, it is clear that the approximation error is bounded by $0.05$, which is of the same scale as $\epsilon$.
-Therefore, Theorem \ref{thm:approx_ppe} indeed gives an effective approximation to the optimal asymptotic prediction performance.
+As Fig. $\ref{sim:eps}$ shows, the distances between the blue solid lines (the real expected score) and the blue dotted lines (the approximated expected score) are indeed of scale $\mathcal{O}(\epsilon)$.
+Even for the extreme setting in Fig. \ref{sim:0.75}, where $\epsilon = 0.75$ is close to the radius $1$ of the noises' support $[-1,1]^2$, the approximation error is still around $0.1$.
+Nevertheless, a practically reasonable choice for the error tolerance $\epsilon$ should always be much smaller than the support of noises, otherwise the performances of different predictors would be indistinguishable.
+Therefore, our approximation in Theorem \ref{thm:approx_elog_traj} is effective.

-Second, Fig. $\ref{sim:app}$ shows that all curves approaches exponential fast to red dotted line in less than $50$ time steps.
-This quick convergence is ensured by the concentration inequality in Theorem \ref{thm:finite_to_asym} in the sense of probability.
-The fact that different trajectories generated from the same SDS hold the same asymptotic decaying rate has reconfirmed the advantage of the predictability exponent.
-This metric is defined directly from probabilistic prediction performance and does not depend on specific state trajectory generated from an SDS, therefore it views different trajectories in Fig. \ref{sim:traj} as having the same predictability.
+Next, Fig. $\ref{sim:eps}$ shows that all individual trajectories approach fast to the blue dotted lines in less than $20$ time steps.
+This quick convergence is ensured by Theorem \ref{thm:converge} in the sense of probability.
+Benefiting from the quick convergence property of the score on individual trajectories, evaluating the expected score is easy to implement on one trajectory without the need for repeated samplings of different trajectories.